-Can You Get SSD or SSI Disability for Asthma?
+Can You Get SSDI or SSI Disability for Asthma?

 Those who suffer from frequent and severe asthma attacks that can't be controlled with medication may get disability benefits.